deweese-lab/deweese-lab.github.io/publications.md

 ### 2020

-_A Solution to Driven Brownian Motion and its Application to the Optimal Control of Small Stochastic Systems_ Neha Wadia, Ryan Zarcone, Mike DeWeese, Dibyendu Mandal [[arXiv]](https://arxiv.org/pdf/2008.00122.pdf)
+_A Solution to the Fokker-Planck Equation for Slowly Driven Brownian Motion: Emergent Geometry and a Formula for the Corresponding Thermodynamic Metric_<br>
+Neha Wadia, Ryan Zarcone, Mike DeWeese<br>
+[[arXiv]](https://arxiv.org/pdf/2008.00122.pdf)

 _Efficient sensory coding of multidimensional stimuli_<br>